Unable to Locate Complete Label

 Estimated Dry Matter Nutrient Content

-Ingredients: American style kobe beef, organic chicken, organic turkey, beef broth, guar gum, vitamin A acetate, vitamin D2 supplement, vitamin E supplement, niacin supplement, d-calcium pantothenate, riboflavin supplement, thiamin mononitrate, pyridoxine hydrochloride, vitamin B12 supplement, biotin, folic acid, zinc proteinate, ferrous proteinate, manganese proteinate, copper proteinate, calcium iodate, sodium selenite
+Ingredients: Beef, organic chicken, organic turkey, beef broth, guar gum, vitamin A acetate, vitamin D2 supplement, vitamin E supplement, niacin supplement, d-calcium pantothenate, riboflavin supplement, thiamin mononitrate, pyridoxine hydrochloride, vitamin B12 supplement, biotin, folic acid, zinc proteinate, ferrous proteinate, manganese proteinate, copper proteinate, calcium iodate, sodium selenite

 Fiber (estimated dry matter content) = 6.8%

-The first ingredient in this dog food is Kobe beef.
-Beef is defined as “the clean flesh derived from slaughtered cattle” and includes skeletal muscle or the muscle tissues of the tongue, diaphragm, heart or esophagus.2
+The first ingredient in this dog food is beef.
+Beef is defined as “the clean flesh derived from slaughtered cattle” and includes skeletal muscle or the muscle tissues of the tongue, diaphragm, heart or esophagus.3

 The second ingredient is organic chicken.
-Chicken is considered “the clean combination of flesh and skin… derived from the parts or whole carcasses of chicken”.3
+Chicken is considered “the clean combination of flesh and skin… derived from the parts or whole carcasses of chicken”.4

 The third ingredient lists organic turkey.
 Turkey has a nutrient profile similar to chicken.